fortrabbit/help/docs/ssh-keys.md

 ## About SSH key authentication

-SSH key authentication is a more secure alternative to plain-old passwords.
+SSH key authentication is a more secure alternative to plain old passwords.
 The main concept is that instead of a short password, one uses a key file which is virtually impossible to guess.
-You give us the public part of your key and when logging in it will be used, together with the private key and username to verify your identity.
+You give us the public part of your key and when logging in it will be used, together with the private key and username, to verify your identity.

 The public part of the key, ending in `.pub` is safe to give out, while the private part should not be shared.